syre-data/docs/source/overview.rst

 Assets
 ======

 An Asset is anything that is consumed or created in your analysis.
 This includes raw data, calculated data, and images.
-Each Asset can have descriptors and metadata attached to it as well.
+Each Asset can have descriptors and metadata attached to it.

 Scripts
 =======

-A Script is a multi-input, multi-output function where the inputs and outputs are Assets.
+A Script is a multi-input, multi-output function whose inputs and outputs are Assets.
 The input to a script is *consumed* and the output is *produced*.
 The produced Assets can then be consumed by other Scripts in the future.

 Descriptors
 -----------